 A timestamp from the sender’s device is included within the signed content.
 This reduces the risk of replay attacks (an encrypted message is sent again to the recipient without knowing the content) on the client side and might be used for legal purposes (sender’s signing date).

 It is explicitly enforced, that the addresses of all recipients of the mail are included in the signed content as well.
 This eliminates the risk of forward attacks, i.e. an attacker forwarding an encrypted mail to another person.

 The message payload is symmetrically encrypted with a randomly generated high entropy key.
 The generated high entropy key itself is encrypted with the next transmission key derivate of a contact-specific encryption master key.

 Thus, a message consists of multiple ciphers, one for the message content and one cipher for every recipient.
 In other words: Every recipient receives the same symmetric key (to decipher the message content) with a contact-specific key cipher which only the respective recipient can decrypt with a specific derived key.
 The same message with the same cipher of the message content can thus be decrypted by different recipients.

 Once the signing and encryption processes are done, the sender submits the encrypted message to the Backbone.
-The Backbone creates a unique id for this message, in addition to a Backbone timestamp - which is in fact the timestamp on which every participant would agree on.
+The Backbone creates a unique id for this message, with which replay attacks can be identified.
+It is also creating a timestamp for the creation date of the message.
+Such a timestamp from a trusted third party (in this case the Backbone) could act as the transmission timestamp on which the communication parties would usually agree on.

 The Backbone then notifies all recipients that a new message is available.